pingu-73/ark-web-app/README.md

 [{"txid":"a3a1838f320fbd9e02cb8aa808f9308ba07a676a75787e6b8b1387abb3c6a885","amount":100000,"timestamp":1747820540,"type_name":"Boarding","is_settled":true},{"txid":"e3f0b8769a355543307e58ea34c9725330709e61e737e66f45c8149758843316","amount":1000000,"timestamp":1747820900,"type_name":"Boarding","is_settled":true}]
 ```

-> **NOTE:** Few of the above mentioned API's are still not connected to the frontend but can be used as CLI.
+> **NOTE:** Few of the above mentioned API's are still not connected to the frontend.
 Removal of unused/wrong api's from [main.rs](./backend/src/main.rs) is still remaining.

 # Reamining Work
 1. **Commit Reveal protocol**